kianshe/comp3005a3/README.md

 To initialize the database, first run the provided script.sql from the github page to initialize the databse and then the insert data.sql to inser the initial students.
+The database must either have the name A3_Q1 or the code must be changed for the new name in the server file.

 To run the application, first type npm install in the terminal to install the dependencies, then type node server.js into the command line when in the correct directory. type in http://127.0.0.1:3000/